MikeLBook/AoC2024/README.md

 ## Advent of Code 2024

-Writing the JS solutions in neovim without an LSP
+Writing the JS solutions in terminal only (tmux and neovim w/out an LSP).
+AoC is always a good excuse to branch out.

 Kotlin solutions are written in IntelliJ